-Management Actions Present Status 1 st Year 2 nd Year 3 rd Year 4 th Year 5 th Year Desired Status Effective demarcation of park boundaries to ensure visual recognition of boundaries at all points Boundary marker buoys are far apart, and can be hard for fishermen to see from dories Boundaries clearly defined by sufficient, highly visible marker buoys Ensure infrastructure is in place to minimize tourism infractions Entrance / exit points from cayes, some mooring buoys in place Information on rules and regulations posted on caye, sufficient mooring buoys in place, dissemination of information on tourism rules and regulations Ensure all LBCNP staff are aware of the rules and regulations of the protected area, and trained for effective surveillance and enforcement Ratings: 1: Not started Training as Fisheries Officers, handling evidence and court procedures.
-Will be receiving training In tourism enforcement 3.
-Ongoing but be ehind schedule Ongoing 2: Started, but some limitations to implementation 4.
-On schedule
+Management Actions Present Status 1 st Year 2 nd Year 3 rd Year 4 th Year 5 th Year Desired Status Effective demarcation of park boundaries to ensure visual recognition of boundaries at all points Boundary marker buoys are far apart, and can be hard for fishermen to see from dories Boundaries clearly defined by sufficient, highly visible marker buoys Ensure infrastructure is in place to minimize tourism infractions Entrance / exit points from cayes, some mooring buoys in place Information on rules and regulations posted on caye, sufficient mooring buoys in place, dissemination of information on tourism rules and regulations Ensure all LBCNP staff are aware of the rules and regulations of the protected area, and trained for effective surveillance and enforcement Ratings: 1: Not started by Training as Fisheries Officers, handling evidence and court procedures.
+Will be receiving training In tourism enforcement nlementation Ongoing but be A. On schedule ehind schedule Ongoing

-Table 30: Example of Implementation Tracking Table Layout
+Table 27: Implementation Tracking Table